 Hornwort Care and Propagation

 When it comes to care and propagation, Hornwort is not an overly complicated plant.
 Although some people might have some difficulties getting it started, the plant is pretty much indestructible once it does.
 Hornwort is a plant that grows upwards and uses spores to reproduce.
 These spores will grow on the stems and blow off allowing the plant to quickly spread.
-The process will take pace periodically all on its own without any interference needed.
+The process will take place periodically all on its own without any interference needed.

 How to grow